sandeepsinghmails/S_malloc/README.md

 The Current Version of S_malloc Library is provided in the form of a Static Library.
 I may provide a separate Makefile if you intend to use it as a Dynamic Library, in the near future.

-**What Changes are required in your Source Code for Integration with S_malloc Library**
+**What Changes are required in your Source Code for Integration with S_malloc Library ?**

 Very small Changes are required to Integrate S_malloc Library with your Source Code.